adjust/cordova_purchase_sdk/README.md

 Installing "com.adjust.sdk.purchase" for ios
 ```

-Alternatively, you can download our purchase SDK directly as the plugin from `npm`
+You can alternatively download our Purchase SDK directly as a plugin from the `npm`
 [repository][npm-repo].
-In order to do that, just execute this command in
+To do so, simply execute the following command in
 your project folder:

 ```